 I have been studying under a Japanese master potter who has a studio in Tokyo.
 My work has been exhibited at the Ceramic Art Museum in Saitama and the National Art Centre Tokyo in Japan.

 I also enjoy Raku firing because of the unpredictability and uniqueness of the process and results.
-I find this medium a great way to express my creativity too.
+The word Raku signifies enjoyment of freedom.

 Clay work is inspiring, challenging and limitless in possibilities.
-I hope that people feel the connection when they see and touch my pieces.
+I hope that people feel the connection when they see and touch my work.